Language-Research-Technology/ATAP-website-revamp/README.md

   - `styles`: Global and scoped css files.
   - `types`: Reusable typescript types.
 - Other outer level files: All the config files

-## Cloud providers
-If a cloud backend is necessary, I've come to prefer GCP, using firebase wherever possible.

-## Deployment
-This stack makes it very easy with next.js to make a static export that can then be hosted in a cloud provider bucket.
-If instead you need a live server, I tend to make a docker container for it to live in and put it on cloud run or an equivalent service.

 ## Learn More